ewaldmire/ascender/docs/docsite/rst/userguide/credentials.rst

 Machine credentials have several attributes that may be configured:

 - **Username**: The username to be used for SSH authentication.
 - **Password**: The actual password to be used for SSH authentication.
 This password will be stored encrypted in the database, if entered.
-Alternatively, you can configure climber to ask the user for the password at launch time by selecting **Prompt on launch**.
+Alternatively, you can configure ascender to ask the user for the password at launch time by selecting **Prompt on launch**.
 In these cases, a dialog opens when the job is launched, promoting the user to enter the password and password confirmation.
 - **SSH Private Key**: Copy or drag-and-drop the SSH private key for the machine credential.
 - **Private Key Passphrase**: If the SSH Private Key used is protected by a password, you can configure a Key Password for the private key.
 This password will be stored encrypted in the database, if entered.
-Alternatively, you can configure climber to ask the user for the password at launch time by selecting **Prompt on launch**.
+Alternatively, you can configure ascender to ask the user for the password at launch time by selecting **Prompt on launch**.
 In these cases, a dialog opens when the job is launched, prompting the user to enter the password and password confirmation.
 - **Privilege Escalation Method**: Specifies the type of escalation privilege to assign to specific users.
 This is equivalent to specifying the ``--become-method=BECOME_METHOD`` parameter, where ``BECOME_METHOD`` could be any of the typical methods described below, or a custom method you've written.
 Begin entering the name of the method, and the appropriate name auto-populates.

 .. image:: ../common/images/credentials-create-machine-credential-priv-escalation.png